LexiccLabs/MaaraaDAO/README.md

-# AdverbApps
+# LirDAO
-- Anonymous Authentication Advertisig Apps on Substrate Networks
+- LirDAO is a collective of Anonymous Authentication Advertisig Apps on Substrate Networks

-## Design
+## Technology
+- Integration of MixNet Implementation in Rust ( https://github.com/nvotes/braid )
+- Integration of ZKP Implementation on Substrate ( https://github.com/PlasmNetwork/ZKRollups )

 ## References